You probably know that claiming income tax deductions reduces your taxable income. But did you know that not all deductions are created equal?

 Maybe you’ve heard the term “above the line” thrown around in tax conversations.
 Above-the-line deductions are actually adjustments to your taxable income — they are subtracted from your income before your adjusted gross income (AGI) is calculated for tax purposes.

-However, the amount of above-the-line deductions you take, directly affects the amount and type of “below-the-line” deductions for which you’re eligible.
-Below-the-line deductions include any deduction reported on a line that comes after the AGI calculation on a return.
+However, the number of above-the-line deductions you take directly affects the amount and type of “below-the-line” deductions for which you’re eligible.
+Below-the-line deductions, more commonly known as itemized deductions, include any deduction reported beneath the line for AGI calculation on your tax return.

 While both deductions ultimately reduce your taxable income, some can have a more favorable impact on your tax bill than others.
 In most cases, above-the-line deductions are the better choice.
 Here’s why.

 1. You can take above-the-line deductions even if you don’t itemize

 The best part of above-the-line deductions?
 You can claim them even if you take the standard deduction, a fixed amount based on your tax filing status with the IRS.
 For tax year 2021, the standard deduction numbers are: